biocodellc/bcid/README.md

 # Biocode Commons Identifiers

-Biocode Commons Identifiers (BCIDs) are a special kind of identifier that enables tracking and managing physical objects or processes.
+Biocode Commons Identifiers (BCIDs) are a special kind of identifier that enables tracking and managing physical objects or processes by registering a single parent that provides resolution for multiple children, provided as suffixes to the registered identifier.
-Historically, tracking and managing samples or processes and their derivatives across institutions has proved to be a challenge and typically suffer from one or more drawbacks that undermine their utility, including lack of a long term persistence strategy, and resolvability.
+Historically, tracking and managing samples or processes and their derivatives across institutions has proved to be a challenge and typically suffer from one or more drawbacks that undermine their utility, including lack of a long term persistence strategy, resolvability, and difficulty in registering every possible sample, which can number in the billions of possibilities.
+Using BCIDs we can register high level concepts for each datasaet, and thus create a single identifier which can resolve potentially millions of discrete "child" objects by appending any conforming locally unique identifier to the parent.

 ## Principles